Contents Menu Expand

 • The other one to send the command to the client app.
 In the second play() function, we have specified a JSON object with the name of the command to be sent.

 You can try the commands in the Debugging Chat.
-Notice that together with the answer, Alan now sends the command we have defined.
+Notice that together with the answer, Alan AI now sends the command we have defined.

 Step 3.
 Handle commands in the app¶